 - Assessment must maintain academic standards.

-Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Assignment 1: Descriptive Statistics Summative 20% 1, 3, 4 Assignment 2: Inferential Statistics Summative 20% 1-4 Examination Summative 60% 1-4
+Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Assignment 1: Summary Statistics Summative 5% 1, 3, 4 Assignment 2: Calculating probabilities and defining hypotheses Summative 15% 1, 3, 4 Assignment 3: Inferential Statistics Summative 20% 1-4 Examination Summative 60% 1-4

 Assignments and written work should, whenever feasible, be typed or word-processed, although work comprising algebraic notation is acceptable in handwritten form if neat and legible.